 Life forever changes when distance is placed between parent and child; it’s inevitable.
 If one parent gets the children every other weekend, lives within 50 miles of the children – that is a “doable” schedule.
 If the other parent desires to relocate more than 50 miles, that every other weekend thing just isn’t going to work out – no way, no how.
 If allowed, the non-relocating parent’s frequency of time with the children will change and not in a good way.

 If both parents are good parents, and do what they are supposed to do when they are supposed to do it, not likely a judge will allow relocation.
 On the other hand, if the non-relocating spouse rarely sees the children, isn’t current on child support, lives in a van but is otherwise a very nice person, a much better chance that relocation will be allowed.

-To ensure you’re truly taking the best legal steps for your family, it is best you at least advise with an experienced Florida family law attorney before finalizing any child custody agreements with your spouse.
+To ensure you’re truly taking the best legal steps for your family, it is best you consult with counsel and get legal advice from an experienced Florida family law attorney before finalizing any child custody agreements with your spouse.
 Steven D. Miller, P.A. can also be a resource in calculating child support costs and payment according to Florida law.
 To schedule a free initial consultation with Attorney Steven D. Miller, P.A. contact our office today.

 “When it’s time to leave (or relocate) . . . call Steve.”